-In view of the above, UNICEF Georgia is seeking the services of a national individual consultant to support an international consultant to develop the SitAn report using the available evidence, while paying due consideration to the latest recommendations of the Committee on the Rights of the Child, Sustainable Development Goals (SDG) agenda, UNICEF Strategic Plan for 2022-2025, UNICEF Gender Action Plan 2022-2025, and main national priorities: National Human Rights Strategy (2022-2030) and the respective Action Plan (2024-2026) and the National Youth Strategy (2023-2026) of Georgia.
-The local consultant is expected to support data collection and provision of insights into the local context.
+In view of the above, UNICEF Georgia is seeking the services of an individual consultant to lead the consultations and deliberations with key stakeholders and develop the SitAn report using the available evidence, while paying due consideration to the latest recommendations of the Committee on the Rights of the Child, Sustainable Development Goals (SDG) agenda, UNICEF Strategic Plan for 2022-2025, UNICEF Gender Action Plan 2022-2025, and main national priorities: National Human Rights Strategy (2022-2030) and the respective Action Plan (2024-2026) and the National Youth Strategy (2023-2026) of Georgia.
+The consultant is expected to work with a locally contracted person to support data collection and in the provision of local context.